Theodoric II

 Theodoric II (c.
 422 – early 466) was king of the Aquitanian Goths between 453 and 466.
-From his reign it is known that he was a faithful ally of the Romans in the beginning.
-His Gothic warriors frequently took action as auxiliary forces of the Roman army.
-Especially with the Roman emperor Avitus he was on good terms, but after the death of Avitus in 456 his attitude changed and he behaved more and more independently.
+From his reign, it is known that he was a faithful ally of the Romans in the beginning.
+His Gothic warriors frequently took action as auxiliary forces of the Roman army, especially with the Roman emperor Avitus, with whom he was on good terms.
+However after the death of Avitus in 456, his attitude changed and he behaved more and more independently.

 Supporter of Emperor Avitus

 Theodoric succeeded his brother Thorismund in 453 after a brief reign that is unknown.
 It is only known that Theodoric had killed his brother.

-At the beginning of his regime, Valentinian III was still emperor of the Western Roman Empire with the his father's longtime enemy Flavius Aetius still at the reigns of power.
-However, after Aetius' murder on 21 September 454 and Valentinian's assassination on 16 March 455, his passive attitude would not last for long.
+At the beginning of his regime, Valentinian III was still emperor of the Western Roman Empire with his father's longtime enemy Flavius Aetius still at the reins of power.
+However, after Aetius's murder on 21 September 454 and Valentinian's assassination on 16 March 455, his passive attitude would not last for long.
 Not long after the rise of Petronius Maximus to the throne did disaster strike for the Empire, as on the 22 of May the Vandals invaded Rome after a plea was sent by empress Licinia Eudoxia to end the reign of Petronius Maximus.
 They robbed the city and the emperor was killed by an angry mob.
 At that time Avitus, a Roman senator of Gallic descent, was on a diplomatic mission at the court of Theodoric II in Toulouse.
 Theodoric, who knew Avitus as a mentor in his youth and had a very good relation with him, urged Avitus to demand the imperial crown for himself, which happened before the Gallo-Roman senators.
 After that Theoderic supported his friend with a large contingent of his warriors.